dartmouth-cs52/dartmouth-cs52.github.io/lectures/10_redux/index_slides.md

 ???
 * bugs were insidious
 * how do you handle both staying in synch - read in one meant mark as read in another
+* had multiple data models responsible for each view
 * updating one model would need to update another
   * unread thread count
   * unread messages
+* had unread counts that were false positive